benjikershenbaum/Automatic-Music-Transcription/README.md

 # Hidden Layer Units:
 There will be 3 different layouts of the multi-layer neural networks:
-1. Hidden Layers Units = Ouput Units
+1. Hidden Layers Units = Ouput Units (Normal)
-2. Hidden Layer Units = Output Units*2
+2. Hidden Layer Units = Output Units*2 (Double)
-3. Hidden Layer Units = Input Units*2/3 + Ouput Units
+3. Hidden Layer Units = Input Units*2/3 + Ouput Units (Standard)
+These models can be found under the models folder, each with 2-4 layers.

 # Example Outputs:
 Sample outputs for the following sections of music can be found in the Examples folder for each of the varients of the data and neural networks: